magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 Switched to a new branch 'reader-conditionals'
 ```

-and we're ready to start collaborating.
+and you're ready to start collaborating.

 ## Look at the `project.clj` file

-When I want to reach a better understanding of a new CLJ/CLJS library,
+When I want to grasp an initial understanding of a new CLJ/CLJS
-the very first thing that I do is to view its `project.clj` (or it's
+library, the very first thing that I do, aside reading the
+corresponding `README.md` file when available, it's to view its
+`project.clj` build file (or its `build.boot` build file, for the rare
-`build.boot` file if the library has been based on `boot`):
+case in which the library has been based on `boot`):

 ```clj
 (defproject com.cemerick/valip "0.3.2"